AutoITWeb/autoit-dealer-tools/README.md

 ![maps](https://www.autoit.dk/media/autoit-dealer-tools/maps.png)

-if the shortcode is used on the vehicle detailspage the department where the vehicle is located will automatically be marked on the map.
+if the shortcode is used on the vehicle detailspage use the attribute "detailspage" with the value "true" ([bdt_map detailspage="true"]) the department where the vehicle is located will automatically be marked on the map.
 <br>
 <br>
 ### Vehicle detail shortcodes